MSIA/2020-msia423-ganguly-got/README.md

 ### Other model pipeline configurations
-All model pipeline related configurations are stored in config/model_like,
+All model pipeline related configurations are stored in `config/model_config.yaml` Some examples are as follows

- - List item
+ - S3_BUCKET - S3 bucket name

 ## Project Charter
 ### Vision